OMAG Surplus Equipment Distribution

 How do I pick-up my equipment?

-Equipment can be picked up between 8:00 A.M. and 5:00 P.M., Monday through Friday from January 4th to January 17th at 3650 S. Boulevard in Edmond.
+Equipment can be picked up between 8:00 A.M. and 5:00 P.M., Monday through Friday from March 16th through March 30th at 3650 S. Boulevard in Edmond.
 At this time, we're not really able to make arrangements to have equipment shipped or delivered.
 A municipal official with authority to sign for the equipment will need to be present, and must sign the inventory transfer and to certify that the equipment is to be used for municipal government business only.

 What about warranties, setup, or assistance?